gchudnov/bspec/README.md

       // `err` contains an error if any
     });
 ```
 NOTE: To use [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)-based specifications you need ES6 Promise to be implemented in your environment.
-E.g. `io.js` (for server-side code), modern browser or use the polyfill the library like `es6-promise` that implements `Promise`.
+E.g. `io.js`, modern browser or a  polyfill that implements `Promise`, .e.g `es6-promise` .

 For details of usage, take a look at examples directory in the project tree.